 Parks Audio is a family-owned brand known for making high-quality audio equipment, and their Puffin phono preamp is an excellent example.

 The range of gain settings from -4dB (CDs) to 72dB (MCs) allows you to tailor your listening experience to exactly what you need it to be.
 So, no matter what kind of music you’re into, the Puffin has got you covered!
-Next, the innovative Magic lessens feature allows you to silence those pesky ticks and pops without disturbing the sound one iota.
-Then, depending on your mood, play with warm tone controls to make your music sound warmer or cooler.
+Next, the innovative Magic lessens feature lets you silence those pesky ticks and pops without disturbing the sound one iota.
+Depending on your mood, play with warm tone controls to make your music sound warmer or cooler.
 You can also fix bass, treble, soundstage, air, and 4th order HPF & LPFs.

 Keen listeners will appreciate Puffin’s Azimuth setup that helps fine-tune the left and right channels independently, giving you even more control over how your music sounds.

-Puffin’s Sweep and RPM test is a great way to test your audio sound quality.
-With this feature, you can sweep through the entire frequency range of your music and see how it sounds at different levels.
+Puffin’s Sweep and RPM test is a great way to experiment with your audio sound quality.
+Thanks to this feature, you can sweep through the entire frequency range of your music and see how it sounds at different levels.

-Parks Audio Puffin is the overall best phono preamp on today’s market.
-Whether you’re a beginner or a seasoned vinyl collector, this product has a lot to offer – it’s powerful & versatile, boasts a myriad of intelligent features, and comes at a fair price.
+Whether you’re a beginner or a seasoned vinyl collector, Parks Audio Puffin has a lot to offer – it’s powerful & versatile, boasts a myriad of intelligent features, and comes at a fair price.
 You won’t need to upgrade it for many years to come!

 - Fully configurable and versatile.